mauroxf/kicad-mini-projects/README.md

 ### License

 All designs in this repository are released under the [MIT License](./LICENSE).
-You are free to use, modify, and share them with attribution.
+You are free to use, modify, and share them.

 ---